Streaming quantum gate set tomography using the extended Kalman filter: Extensions and alternative approaches

 \section{Extensions and alternative approaches}

-There are a number of extensions and alternative approaches that we considered while developing this work, which we briefly discuss here.
-In particular, we have considered techniques to (a) explicitly resolve the singularity of the Dirichlet covariance (rather than relying on a pseudo-inverse), (b) treat non-Markovian noise in the device, (c) speed up the estimation procedure with a significant increase in the required memory, and (d) increase the estimation precision when memory is limited.
+There are a number of alternative approaches and extensions to our core method that may be useful in future applications either in deploying on embedded hardware or in developing more refined filtering techniques, which we present here.
+In particular, we summarize techniques to (a) explicitly resolve the singularity of the Dirichlet covariance (rather than relying on a pseudo-inverse), (b) treat non-Markovian noise in the device, (c) speed up the estimation procedure with a significant increase in the required memory, and (d) increase the estimation precision when memory is limited.
 We have additionally investigated the sigma point (or unscented) Kalman filter \cite{Julier1997-mu}, and found that it achieves comparable performance to the extended Kalman filter.

 The Dirichlet covariance matrix that we use to model observation noise ${R}_k$ is singular.
 This singularity means that we must employ a more expensive pseudo-inverse in our estimation routine and that useful matrix factorizations, such as the Cholesky decomposition, cannot be applied.
-We see two potential amendments to our method so as to deal only with invertable matrices: 1) project out the singularity and consider only the invertable part of the covariance matrix, or 2) base our covariance estimate for the observation on a Poisson rather than Dirichlet distribution.
+We see two potential amendments to our method so as to deal only with invertible matrices: 1) project out the singularity and consider only the invertible part of the covariance matrix, or 2) base our covariance estimate for the observation on a Poisson rather than Dirichlet distribution.
 Details of the first approach may be found in \cite{Audenaert2009-dr}, where the explicit form of the required projection operators is provided.
 The second approach is inspired by a Poisson Kalman filter that was derived to estimate disease transmission rates \cite{Ebeigbe2020-ss}.
 The Poisson Kalman filter replaces our definition of ${R}_k$ in Equation \ref{equ:Dirichlet_Covar} with the form